 IRPhE co-operates with the International Criticality Safety Benchmark Evaluation Project (ICSBEP).

 Much of the work realised so far by the International Reactor Physics Experiment Evaluation (IRPhE) Project, in particular, the evaluation and review of selected benchmark experiments, was possible thanks to substantial funding provided by the Government of Japan.
-Argentina, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hungary, Italy, Japan, Korea, Russia, Serbia, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, and the United States have contributed evaluations, reviews and data at their own expense.
+Argentina, Belgium, Brazil, Canada, China, Czechia, France, Germany, Hungary, Italy, Japan, Korea, Russia, Serbia, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, and the United States have contributed evaluations, reviews and data at their own expense.
 Overall technical coordination of the IRPhE Project is directly supported by the United States Department of Energy's Office of Nuclear Energy with significant in-kind contributions from the NEA International Criticality Safety Benchmark Evaluation Project (ICSBEP), supported in the United States by the Department of Energy's Office of Facility Management and ES&H Support.

 The International Criticality Safety Benchmark Evaluation Project (ICSBEP) Handbook contains criticality safety benchmark specifications that have been derived from experiments that were performed at various critical facilities around the world.